 For more information on my work with gay and lesbian counseling issues, please visit my second website, newcenturycounseling.com.

 - Coming out: how, when, and to whom

 - Setting the "rules" and dealing with cheating

 - Coming out later in life, possibly already married to an opposite-sex spouse & possibly with kids

 Whether or not you should get married to a same-sex partner

 - Are you really right for each other?
-Should you become legally married?
+Should you get legally married?

 Depression and anxiety issues

 - Feelings of shame, guilt, or low self-esteem

 - Drugs, alcohol, and codependency